6 DIY Tips For Insane Product Photography

 Make sure to get the clean, simple shots that show your product from all angles.
 Get the front, the back and the sides, and make sure to scoot in close for some detail shots.
 These images can be important for the customer when they are weighing a purchase.

-2. Use custom white balance
+Use custom white balance

 Have you ever taken a photo where the colours turned out very odd?
 Most likely, it was a white balance issue.
 On the flip side, when you get white balance just right, colours will look perfectly natural.
 Proper white balance is one of the best ways to get a great photo.

 Just about every camera has the ability to use different white balance settings.
-Most cameras start on an ‘auto white balance’ mode, which (as the name implies) automatically analyzes the light in your scene and chooses a proper setting… most of the time.
+Most cameras start on an ‘auto white balance’ mode, which (as the name implies) automatically analyses the light in your scene and chooses a proper setting… most of the time.

 Auto white balance may be good enough for snapshots, but for top-quality product shots, you need to get manual.
 Dig into the settings of your camera and try to match the white balance to the scene with presets.